 By the end of the course the participants should be able to:

-- Identify the signs and indicators of abuse in particular relation to 7 categories of abuse outlined within the local safeguarding adults at risk procedures
+- Identify the forms of abuse outlined within the local safeguarding adults at risk procedures

 - State the key principles of Making Safeguarding Personal and how this applies to practice

 - Name the relevant legislation and guidance that provides the framework for safeguarding adults at risk in Jersey

 - Explain how capacity is assessed as outlined in the Capacity and Self- Determination Law 2016

 - State the key principles of information sharing and identify best practice in recording safeguarding information